AaronPhilipp/youtube_data_api/README.md

 ### channel ID

 There are 3 different ways on how your channel URL is built up.
 Channel Id, Custom Name or Handle.
-To retrieve informations froma specific channel you should use the unique channel id which can look like this: `UCUZHFZ9jIKrLroW8LcyJEQQ`
+To retrieve informations froma specific channel you should use the unique channel id which consists of numbers and letters and can look like this: `UCUZHFZ9jIKrLroW8LcyJEQQ`

 Google Reference: https://support.google.com/youtube/answer/6180214#